 Littlegreen School is a Special School with an age range of 7 -16 years that caters for pupils with Social, Emotional and Mental Health needs.

-These children have a range of special educational needs including Autism, ADHD, OCD, Anxiety, Dyslexia and Speech and Language delay.
+Many children also have a range of additional special needs including Autism, ADHD, OCD, Anxiety, Dyslexia and Speech and Language delay.

 Our Mission Statement:

 A school where every individual is valued highly and where care and concern for others is central to our work.
 All our students are expected to achieve their full potential and become equipped for life beyond Littlegreen.

 We believe that all pupils are entitled to:

 - The best possible education and care for pupils with social, emotional and behavioural difficulties

 - A broad, balanced and relevant curriculum tailored to their needs

 We are committed to and will endeavour to:

 - Respect pupils’ rights as individuals, as pupils within the school and as members of the wider community, with reference to issues of culture, gender and religion.